 Historic Tax Credits

-The federal Historic Tax Credit (HTC) Program supports community revitalization efforts by encouraging the flow of private funds into the rehabilitation of historic buildings.
-Under the program, owners of historic properties partially finance the costs of rehabilitation and restoration of certified historic properties by "selling" the credits to third parties, which may include national banks.
+The federal Historic Tax Credit (HTC) program has helped revitalize communities by encouraging the flow of private funds to facilitate the rehabilitation of historic buildings.
+Under the program, the costs of rehabilitation and restoration of certified historic properties are subsidized by transferring HTCs from project sponsors to third parties, which may include national banks and federal savings associations.
 The National Park Service within the U.S. Department of the Interior and the Internal Revenue Service jointly administer the Historic Tax Credit Program in partnership with State Historic Preservation Offices.

 "Historic Tax Credits," (PDF) Community Developments Fact Sheet.